+Details of a foan from a refated party are as follows:

+30 September 31 December

+2017 2016

+(unaudited) (audited)

+AED'000 AED'000

-30 June 2017 (unaudited) AED'000 31 December 2016 (audited) AED'000 Royal Group - corporate office 7,105 7,465
+Royal Group - corporate office 6,385 7,465

+·

-During the period, the Group made a payment on the loan amounting to AED 360 thousand.
+During the period, the Group made repayment on the loan amounting to AED 1,080 thousand.
 The loan from a related party is unsecured, non-interest bearing and repayable on demand.

-(formerly Internatioal fish Farming Holding Company (PSC) - ASMAK and itts subsidiaries)
+(formerly International fish Farming Holding Company (PSC) - ASMAK and its subsidiaries)

-Notes to the condensed consolidated financial statements for the six months period ended 30 June 2017 (continued)
+Notes to the condensed consolidated financial statements for the nine months period ended 30 September 2017 (continued)